Trails of Trempealeau

-"I couldn’t get it out of my little brain,’’ says Jim Jenkins, the historical preservationist who bought the hotel with his friend, Bill King.
+"I couldn’t get it out of my little brain,’’ said Jim Jenkins, the now-retired historical preservationist who bought the hotel with his friend, Bill King.
 "It was just too beautiful.’’

 They replaced the Grain Belt with microbrews and the Beer Nuts with walnut burgers and alfalfa sprouts.

 Then they decided to bring in live music.
 They used a friend’s hay wagon as a stage, and Country Joe MacDonald became the first in a long line of outdoor performers.